DestyNova/advent_of_code_2022/8/README.md

 ## Thoughts

 Dunno what to say about this one.
 It's my worst ranking so far and really is an easy problem when you think about it.
 I probably should have stuck with Nim and just used plain old imperative for loops, which might have kept me away from the mess I made with `take_while`.

+I started trying to tidy it up in `part2_less_shame.cr` but it ain't working.
+Might come back to it, if I happen to read this again and remember...

 ## Benchmarks